 The Science of Tooth Decay

 If you’ve visited our blog before, you know that we love to talk about tooth decay.
 The chances are, everyone has had or will have tooth decay at one point.
 It is classified by the National Institutes of Health as the most prevalent disease in the world.
-Today we’re going to talk about a few of the factors involved in causing tooth decay and what you and Drs.
-Twiss and Baller can do to protect your smile.
+Today we’re going to talk about a few of the factors involved in causing tooth decay and what you and Dr. Twiss can do to protect your smile.

 The Unique Makeup of Your Teeth